 Type – tree

-They turn to marvelous hues, such as bright yellow, when the first colds arrive.
+Leaves switch to marvelous hues, such as bright yellow, when the first colds arrive.
 And the flower… looks just like a tulip!

 Planting tulip trees